MalteHoel/local_subtraction_paper_code/README.md

 This repository contains the scripts used in the numerical evaluation of the Local Subtraction Approach for EEG and MEG forward modeling.
-This approach is introduced and investigated in the accompanying paper (Preprint available at: https://arxiv.org/abs/2302.12785).
+This approach is introduced and investigated in the accompanying paper (Published in SIAM Journal on Scientific computing: https://epubs.siam.org/doi/full/10.1137/23M1582874).

 More concretely, the repository contains three top-level folders, which are described in the following.